abhishekguptait/ds_summit/README.md

 # ds_summit
-This repository is created for data science summit challenge
+This repository is created for data science summit challenge in Cognizant.